-The estimated capital cost to implement Alternative 2 is \$542,000, and the estimated total cost over the lifetime (capital and O&M cost) is \$1,256,000 (Table B-2).
+The estimated capital cost to implement Alternative 2 is \$545,000, and the estimated total cost over the lifetime (capital and O&M cost) is \$1,055,000 to \$1,565,000 (Table B-2).
 The capital costs include implementation of institutional controls, pre-design and post-excavation soil sampling, pre-design studies for biosparge nutrient selection, remedial design, excavation, and installation of the biosparge system (e.g., piping, wells, process equipment).
 The O&M costs include maintenance activities, equipment replacement, carbon changes, waste management and disposal, and semi-annual sampling and analysis of groundwater.
 Long-term groundwater monitoring is included in the O&M cost.
 Sampling of eight wells semi-annually is assumed; however, the monitoring frequency, duration, and locations will be determined during remedial action planning.
-O&M and groundwater MNA will continue for 7 years.
-The NPW of system O&M and groundwater monitoring costs, assuming discount rates of 7% and 1.9%, are \$1,056,000 and \$1,193,000, respectively (Table B-2).
+O&M and groundwater MNA will continue for 5 to 10 years.
+The NPW of system O&M and groundwater monitoring costs, assuming discount rates of 7% and 1.9%, are \$936,000 to \$1,215,000 and \$1,019,000 to \$1,449,000, respectively (Table B-2).

-6.2.3 Alternative 3 - Excavation of Soils with MNA
+6.2.3 Alternative 3 - Excavation of Soils with AFVR and MNA

-Alternative 3 involves excavation of soils with toluene concentrations above C{sat} , backfill of the excavation areas with unaffected site soil and borrow fill, followed by MNA.
+Alternative 3 involves the excavation of soils with toluene concentrations above the C{sat} near MW-4R, AFVR in the MW-4R area, followed by MNA.
+The saturated zone of the MW-4R excavation (2 to 5 feet bgs) would be backfilled with gravel to improve the collection of toluene-containing groundwater.
 Restrictive covenants will be put in place to prohibit use of onsite groundwater.
-Because the most heavily contaminated soil will be removed at the start of implementation followed by the slower process of MNA for addressing the residual contamination, a 10-year time of remediation has been assumed for cost purposes.
+Because the most heavily contaminated soil will be removed at the start of implementation followed by AFVR and the slower process of MNA for addressing the residual contamination, a 7-to 10-year time of remediation has been assumed for cost purposes.
 Semi-annual groundwater monitoring will be conducted to evaluate the MNA performance.